Starias22/Starias22/README.md

 I am a passionate Data Scientist with a keen interest in Big data, machine learning, and Data Engineering.
 I love working on projects that involve large-scale data processing and creating solutions that can make a difference.

-- 🔭 I’m currently working on: Big Data News Recommender
+- 🔭 I’m currently working on: Africa News API
-- 🌱 I’m currently learning: Advanced Kafka  Pyspark and Hadoop techniques
+- 🌱 I’m currently learning: NoSQL Databases
 - 👯 I’m looking to collaborate on: Open source projects related to big data, machine learning and data engineering
 - 🤔 I’m looking for help with: Optimizing distributed data processing systems
 - 💬 Ask me about: Python, Kafka, Redis, Big Data, Machine Learning